MostafaAtef96/the_complete_app_by_appbrewery/README.md

 ### What is Xylophone?

+In **Xylophone** We’re going to make a music app that plays Xylophone sounds.
+For every Beethoven out there, this will let you unleash your musical talent where ever you are.

-In **Xylophone** module we will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
+During this module, we will be diving into more Dart programming concepts and learning how to use open source Flutter packages.
 By the end of this module, you should be comfortable using Flutter packages and building repeated widgets.

-We’re going to make a music app that plays Xylophone sounds.
-For every Beethoven out there, this will let you unleash your musical talent where ever you are.

 ### Objectives